Are polarised prescription sunglasses worth it?

 Ready to go down another rabbit hole?

 The darkness of sun lenses is separated into five lens categories.
-Ranging from category 0 to category 4, lenses are measured by their visual light transmission, otherwise known as VLT.
+Ranging from category 0 to category 4, lenses are measured by their visual light absorbtion, otherwise known as ABS%.

-Lenses with 100% light transmission let 100% of sunlight through the lens.
-This wouldn’t be useful as a sun lens and would be within category 0.
+Lenses with 0% ABS absorb 0% of visible sunlight through the lens.
+This wouldn’t be useful as a sun lens as it would provide no darkening for visual comfort.
+These lenses would be within category 0.

-At the other end of the spectrum, lenses with a VLT of 8% or less are extremely dark and generally used for high-exposure environments such as mountaineering.
+At the other end of the spectrum, lenses beyond 85% ABS are extremely dark and are generally used for high-exposure environments such as mountaineering.
 Lenses this dark are within category 4 and aren’t suitable for most daily situations, especially for driving.

 To maximise your polarised prescription sunglasses investment, a category 2 or 3 lens will be the ideal tint without being either too light or too dark.

-The darkness of your sun lenses is entirely up to you, but for your reference, this chart indicates each of the VLT categories.
+The darkness of your sun lenses is entirely up to you, but for your reference, the table below indicates each of the sunglasses lens categories.

 Category